TRAINING - 2021

-We also run RYA dinghy, windsurfing, powerboat and children's courses, see currently planned courses here.
+We run RYA dinghy, windsurfing, powerboat and children's courses, see the currently planned courses here.

 We have qualified instructors, modern boats and boards, buoyancy aids, wetsuits, wind and water - all we need is YOU!

 Our usual activities are detailed below so that you can keep sail training in mind for more normal times.

 Outside the training season for dinghy sailing, we welcome new members with sailing experience and run Plain Sailing improver sessions through to early December.

 Perfect for beginners to learn to sail – instruction from friendly volunteers in modern 2-handed dinghies (GP14s - see image below).

 All you need is a change of clothes, a towel and soft shoes that you don’t mind getting wet.
 We provide everything else you need.
 There will even be a hot meal available when you come off the water.

 You would not need to book ahead for tasters - just turn up from 6pm.
 We normally would sail until dusk and the amount of time you get on the water will vary according to weather and the number of people wanting to go out.
 Taster sessions are normally 30-45 minutes, with two people + an instructor in the boat and provide a taste of dinghy sailing, the club and the Welsh Harp.

 Windsurfing on the Welsh Harp is run by a welcoming team of friendly and enthusiastic volunteer instructors and member helpers.
 We offer free training to members on Thursday evenings from 6pm, usually from mid-May to early September.
 (Please check the Windsurfing page for current dates.)
 This training is primarily aimed at getting members to a suitable standard so they can be checked out to use club equipment outside of organised sessions.